-The Prielipp Greenhouse (1980, renovated 2014) is attached to Peelle Hall, and serves as an opportunity for classes and research in botany and biology.
+The Prielipp Greenhouse (1980, renovated 2014) is attached to Peelle Hall and serves as an opportunity for classes and research in botany and biology.
 It includes a hydroponic garden.
 The original greenhouse was funded through the generosity of the Earl-Beth Foundation.

-Jones Hall (1965, renovated 2014) houses a computer laboratory, classrooms and many departments including history, art history, political science, accountancy, business administration and economics, and geology.
-It also includes the Institute of Entrepreneurial Studies, and the Romney Institute for Law and Public Policy.
-The facility includes the 109 seat Charles and Shirley Baer Lecture Hall, and the Jane McCloskey Academic Services office.
+Jones Hall (1965, renovated 2014) houses a computer laboratory, classrooms, and many departments including history, art history, political science, accountancy, business administration and economics, and geology.
+It also includes the Institute of Entrepreneurial Studies.
+The facility includes the 100-seat Charles and Shirley Baer Lecture Hall and the Jane McCloskey Academic Services office.
 Jones Hall is named in honor and memory of Dr. Elmer M. Jones, a distinguished professor of chemistry from 1907-1940.

 Mahan Hall (1965) houses the departments of Art and Interior Design.
-Mahan Hall is named for first President Asa Mahan who served from 1859-65, and again from 1867-71.
-It houses a new Mac Lab.
-The Gary and Margaret Valade Art Gallery is located here.
-Also, the Adrian Symphony Orchestra is an orchestra in residence and its administrative offices are housed in Mahan Hall.
+Mahan Hall is named for first President, Asa Mahan, who served from 1859-65 and again from 1867-71.
+It houses a new Mac Lab and the Gary and Margaret Valade Art Gallery.
+Also, the Adrian Symphony Orchestra is an orchestra in residence, and its administrative offices are housed in Mahan Hall.

-The Merillat Sport & Fitness Center (1990, addition 2015) provides educational, recreation and fitness facilities for all Adrian College students, faculty members and staff.
-The main 80,000 square-foot complex includes a multi-sport forum for general recreational use with courts for basketball, volleyball and tennis, surrounded by a one-tenth mile indoor track.
-The center also contains two racquetball courts, an athletic training room, classrooms, a physiology laboratory and a dance studio, as well as a performance gymnasium which seats 1,300 persons and serves as home to the Bulldog basketball and volleyball teams.
-Offices of the exercise science, physical education and athletic training department faculty and athletic department coaches and administrators are also contained in the building.
-A 17,000 square foot addition houses a state of the art work out and conditioning space open to all members of the AC community.
+The Merillat Sport & Fitness Center (1990, addition 2015) provides educational, recreational, and fitness facilities for all Adrian College students, faculty members, and staff.
+The main 80,000-square-foot complex includes a multi-sport forum for general recreational use with courts for basketball, volleyball, and tennis, surrounded by a onetenth mile indoor track.
+The center also contains two racquetball courts, an athletic training room, classrooms, a human performance laboratory, graduate athletics training laboratory, a dance studio, and a performance gymnasium that seats 1,300 persons and serves as home to the Bulldog basketball and volleyball teams.
+Offices of the exercise science and athletic training department faculty and athletic department coaches and administrators are also contained in the building.
+A 17,000-square-foot addition houses a stateof-the-art workout and conditioning space that is open to all members of the AC community.
 The Merillat Center is named for Orville and Ruth Merillat, civic and business leaders in the community of Adrian.

 Rush Hall (1957, renovated 2008) bears the name of Dr. W. Albert Rush, alumnus and former dean of the College.
 The facility is the home of the Department of Communication Arts.
-The building offers students opportunities to mesh technology with the courses they take and includes AC's own WVAC radio station, and a Mac Lab.
+The building offers students opportunities to mesh technology with the courses they take and includes a Mac Lab and AC's own WVAC radio station.

-Peelle Hall (1960, renovated 2014) contains laboratories and classrooms for the departments of biology, chemistry, biochemistry, environmental science, mathematics and physics.
-It includes a new 16,000 sq. ft addition; the 85 seat Wolf lecture hall (2010) and Bosio Math Lab (2006) are also located here.
+Peelle Hall (1960, renovated 2014) contains laboratories and classrooms for the departments of biology, chemistry, biochemistry, environmental science, mathematics, and physics.
+It includes a new 16,000-square-foot addition that houses the 85-seat Wolf lecture hall (2010), the Romney Institute for Law and Public Policy, and Bosio Math Lab (2006).
 The building is named after esteemed biological professor Dr. Miles Peelle.